mjoo-man/professional-website/content/roboball_construction/index.md

 ![](gallery/clamping_assembly_callout.png)

-Initial outer shell prototypes consisted of an inner yoga ball bladder constrained by an outer shell.
+Initial outer shell prototypes used an inner yoga ball bladder constrained by an outer nylon jacket.

 ![](gallery/shell%20iterations.png "Initial Shell Iterations")

-The nylon jacket was prone to tearing so I pioneered a molding technique for an aerosolized bedliner polymer.
-[This paper](https://arc.aiaa.org/doi/abs/10.2514/6.2024-1961) describes the method and its advantages of tuneing the outer shape of the shell.
+However, the nylon jacket was prone to tearing.
+To address this, I developed a molding technique using an aerosolized bedliner polymer.
+[This paper](https://arc.aiaa.org/doi/abs/10.2514/6.2024-1961) describes the method and its advantages in tuning the outer shape of the shell.

 ![](gallery/molded_shell_process.png)